 Nursing at EMU

-- The opportunity to make a difference by using research in practice.
+- Make a difference by using research in practice.

 Careers in nursing

-Nurses who studied at EMU now work in community based health services, primary care settings, education, long term care, mental health, emergency nursing, critical care nursing, medical-surgical nursing, pediatric nursing, obstetrical nursing, occupational health nursing, forensic nursing, home health nursing and international settings.
+Nurses who have studied at EMU now work in community-based health services, primary care settings, education, long-term care, mental health, emergency nursing, critical care nursing, medical-surgical nursing, pediatric nursing, obstetrical nursing, occupational health nursing, forensic nursing, home health nursing and international settings.

 Application and admission

 If you’re a prospective first-year undergraduate student, find your admissions counselor and start the conversation.
-Transferring to EMU?
-Contact the EMU admissions counselor who works with nursing transfers, .
-Interested in the MSN?
-Start the conversation by contacting the MSN office at 540-432-4240.
+If you’re a transfer student, contact the admissions counselor who works with transfers, .